CMarcoA/CMarcoA/README.md

 - Getting more and more into **UI** and nerding out on the psychology behind why people click
 - Messing around with **Robotics** ultimate goal: a pancake bot that flips better than me :neckbeard:

-- Getting more active in Githib, buiding projects, and contributing (working on it 😄)
+- Getting more active in Github, buiding projects, and contributing (working on it 😄)
 - Building a habit to problem solve (Leetcode ? hopefully 🤔)

 <!--